 Tamara has volunteered on the Fort McMurray Public Library Board and the Strathcona County Library Board in the past.

 Bailey Rivard, CPA, CA∙IFA, CBV, CFE, CFF is a partner in the Valuations, Forensics & Litigation Support Services groups of MNP LLP.
 Bailey has focused her career on delivering investigative and forensic services to her clients since 2008 and added a business valuation focus over the past few years.
 Her practice is focused on assisting counsel, their clients, and the courts in complex financial matters in dispute.
 Bailey draws on a wealth of knowledge to help her clients deal with complex and sensitive situations.
 Her experience includes forensic accounting, fraud investigations, litigation support, business valuations, and due diligence.
-She has authored expert reports which were relied upon in the Supreme Court of British Columbia, the Alberta Court of Queen’s Bench, tax court, and private mediation and arbitration.
+She has authored expert reports which were relied upon in the Supreme Court of British Columbia, the Alberta Court of King’s Bench, tax court, and private mediation and arbitration.

 After qualifying as a Chartered Accountant (now Chartered Professional Accountant) in 2008, Bailey acquired her Certified Fraud Examiner designation in 2009 and sits on the Board as Treasurer of the Certified Fraud Examiners’ Calgary Chapter.
 In 2013, Bailey obtained her Diploma in Investigative and Forensic Accounting from the University of Toronto School of Graduate Studies and was designated a specialist in the area.
 Finally, she recently obtained her Chartered Business Valuators designation from the Canadian Institute of Chartered Business Valuators earlier in 2017.
 Bailey also sits on the Board of Closer to Home Community Services in her role as Treasurer.